 Reasons Description Solution

 Files and folders are hidden If you are certain that the files are present on your PC but can’t access them, chances are that the files and folders are hidden.
-Unhide Missing Files & Folders by using Windows’ in-built features.
+Unhide Missing Files & Folders by using Windows’ built-in features.

 Accidental deletion or formatting Human errors like accidentally deleting or formatting your external hard drive.
 Use data recovery software to recover data from the external hard drive.